-7 Ways to Get on the Water in New York City (Besides the Staten Island Ferry)
+7 Ways to Get on the Water in NYC

 The iconic orange Staten Island Ferry isn’t the only way.
 Here are seven more.